cjoakim/azure-cosmosdb-cost-calculator/README.md

 calculate_costs:                true
 ```

-Then execute Program.cs, passing that text specification file:
+Then execute Program.cs, passing the name of the text specification file:

 ```
 $ dotnet run specification1.txt